-This WP focuses on the regulation of interaction dynamics of social interaction during human-robot play.
+This WP focuses on the regulation of interaction dynamics of social interaction during human-robot play and its development in ontogeny.
 The pre-requisites for interactive and communicative behaviour grounded in sensorimotor experience and interaction histories will be investigated and developed with specific consideration of interaction kinesics (including gestures, synchronization and rhythms of movements etc.).
 This work includes, inter alia, information theoretic methods applied to characterizing and identifying experience, mapping sensor space and learning motor capabilities.

-The objectives of this WP are three-fold:
+The objectives of this WP are four-fold: